 Psychedelic Integration Group

 If you’ve had a psychedelic experience that you are struggling to make sense of, this integration group provides an opportunity to explore and understand its impact.
 In a supportive, confidential, safe space you can share your story and learn from others’ experiences – both positive and negative.
-The group will be facilitated by psychologists and counselors with extensive experience of the use of psychedelics within facilitating medical trials and will emphasize how to integrate psychedelic experiences into everyday life in a way that is helpful and meaningful to the individual.
+The group will be facilitated by psychologists and counselors with extensive experience of the use of psychedelics and will emphasize how to integrate psychedelic experiences into everyday life in a way that is helpful and meaningful to the individual.

 The group discourages active use of psychedelics or other psychoactive drugs during group meetings and, in accordance with the law, neither provides illicit substances nor referrals to illegal psychedelic services or psychedelic psychotherapy.

 The group runs on a monthly basis (the second Friday of every month).
 We ask members to arrive 10 minutes before the start of the group so we can check-in and start on time (late arrival may result in not being able to participate).
 The group costs £15 for each session.

 Please PM Michelle Baker Jones or Rosalind Watts for further information and details.

 Dr Rosalind Watts completed her clinical psychology doctoral training at UCL.
 After six years of practicing psychotherapy she joined the Imperial College Psychedelic Research Group as a therapist ‘trip sitter’.
 Her research publications include qualitative analysis of participant reports of psilocybin as a treatment for depression.
 She is currently working alongside Dr. Robin Carhart-Harris and Professor David Nutt planning the next Imperial psilocybin for depression trial.